-If you expect your income this year to be more than your income last year and you don't want to end up owing any taxes when you file your return, try to make enough estimated tax payments to pay 100 percent of your current year income tax liability.
+If you expect your income this year to be more than your income last year and you don't want to end up owing any taxes when you file your return, then make enough estimated tax payments to pay 100 percent of your current year income tax liability.

 How should I figure what I owe?

 You need to come up with a good estimate of the income and deductions you will report on your federal tax return.

 You can use TurboTax tax preparation software to do the calculations for you, or get a copy of the worksheet accompanying Form 1040-ES and work your way through it.
 Either way, you'll need some items so you can plan what your estimated tax payments should be:

 - Your previous year's return.
 Use your previous year's federal tax return as a check to make sure you include all the income and deductions you expect to take on your current year's tax return.
 You should also look at the total tax you paid if you are going to base your estimated tax payments on 100 or 110 percent of your previous year's taxes.